cx-reports/.github/profile/README.md

 ## Support

-If you encounter any issues or have questions, please contact our support team at support@cx-reports.com.
+If you encounter any issues or have questions, don't hesitate to contact our support team at support@cx-reports.com.